About

 Do you make a living doing this?

-Boy, I sure hope I do!
-If you would like to see more of this stuff from me, please consider buying the print edition, other merchandise, placing ads on this site, or making a donation.
-All the money goes straight to yours truly.
+I do!
+It’s my job, for real.
+If you would like to see more of this stuff from me, please consider buying the print edition, other merchandise, or supporting me on Patreon.

-Hey, doesn’t this comic have spoilers for your other comic?
+Hey, doesn’t this comic have spoilers for one of your other comics?
+I thought Family Man was a prequel.

 Where can I find your books for sale/meet you in person?

-Currently books are for sale via this website, or at several comics shops in Portland.
-Although if you are a retailer interested in stocking Bite Me!, please contact me with a stock request.
+Currently books are for sale via my website, on Amazon, or at your local comic book store (through Diamond Distribution) or particularly enlightened bookstores.
+If you are a retailer interested in stocking Bite Me! but don’t order stock through Diamond or Ingram, please contact me.
 All my books come fully equipped with ISBN and barcode information so they’re shelf-ready.

 The best way to see me is to attend one of the many comics conventions I’ll be appearing at in the future.
-I am always at the Stumptown Comics Fest in my home town of Portland, OR, APE in San Francisco, and often appear at other comics conventions outside of the West coast, like MOCCA, SPX, TCAF, and even (god help me) the San Diego Comic-con.
-Although that last one only on leap years, it seems.
-It takes me that long to recover.
+I am always at the Rose City Comicon in my home town of Portland, OR, Emerald City Comicon in Seattle, WA, and often appear at other comics conventions outside of the West coast of the USA, like SPX or TCAF.
+If you’d like to see me at your favorite show, please recommend me to the organizers as a guest.

-You can check the appearances section on Family Man’s site for information on my next appearances!
+You can check the appearances sidebar on my site for information on my next appearances!

 I’m a member of the press.
 I want more info.

-Please send me an e-mail at dmeconis@gmail.com with subject line PRESS REQUEST.
-I will furnish you with the address of my top-secret press page with press release information, author images, and more.
+Please send me an e-mail at dylan(at)dylanmeconis.com with subject line PRESS REQUEST.
+I’ll kick you the address of my press page with press releases, author images, and more.
 Please tell me which publication or blog you write for!